Miyan0/flask-boilerplate/README.md

 ### project folder

-This should be renamed with the name of your project and uses the application factory method describe in the Flask tutorial.
+This should be renamed with the name of your project and uses the application factory method described in the Flask tutorial.